 Physical Education Studies is a sport-science based course.
 Students learn about physiological, psychological and biomechanical principles, and apply these to analyse and improve sporting performances in a range of contexts.
 Additionally, students study the anatomy of the human body from a functional perspective and analyse coaching methods and leadership styles.
-Students engage in the course as pupils, performers, leaders, coaches, analysts and planners of physical activity which will enhance their ability to pursue interests in the sporting domain in a range of playing and off-field capacities.
 Learning is achieved through both theoretical and practical means.
 The course breakdown is 70% theory and 30% practical; it will suit students who participate in sport at a competitive level and have an interest in sports science.